Olamide1/little/README.md

 Depending on the platform you are building for, you may need to install additional dependencies:
 * If you are using macOS and building a package for Linux, install [Homebrew](http://brew.sh), then run `brew install fakeroot dpkg` first.
 * If you are using macOS or Linux and building a package for Windows, you will need to install [Mono](https://www.mono-project.com/) and [Wine](https://www.winehq.org/).

-## Contributing to Min

-Thanks for taking the time to contribute to Min!
-If you have any questions or run into any problems, please [open an issue](https://github.com/minbrowser/min/issues/new).

 ### Contributing Code